Shares in Japan's Olympus jump on hopes it will avoid delisting

 Even if Olympus meets the deadline, the bourse can still delist the stock depending on the scale of its past financial misstatements or if the firm is found to have done business with organised crime syndicates.

-Olympus shares were up 14 percent at 712 yen at 0115 GMT, off a high of 725 yen.
+Olympus shares were up 14 percent at 712 yen at 1:15 a.m.
+British time, off a high of 725 yen.
 The stock was the fourth most heavily traded by turnover.

-(This story corrects former executive title of Hisashi Mori in paragraph 11.)

 (Writing by Linda Sieg; Editing by Mark Bendeich)